Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 Maybe in some sci-fi movie, watched one the other day pretty cool and entertaining starring Ewan Mgregor…

-Obviously in a much more distorted and a lot less romantic way, actually doubt anyone in their sound mind would wish to become so miserably enslaved.
+Obviously that would happen in a much more deranged and a lot less romantic way, actually doubt anyone in their sound mind would wish to become so miserably enslaved.

 In the end it all comes down to one fundamental issue in my humble opinion which is Control.
 Whoever gets to control all these super brains wins, much like whats happening now with products, markets, multinationals etc.